AdvPythonFS25/mobile-health-reporter/README.md

 # What you need to run this program

-Option 1: Launch with binder
+## Option 1: Launch with Binder

 In order to run the program directly from your browser no prerequisites are required on your local machine.
-Click on the button then from after the program loads in the buit in file browser find the binder_launcher notebook and run the cell in order to execute the program.
+Click on the button then from after the program loads in the buit in file browser find the `binder_launcher` jupyter notebook and run the cell in order to execute the program.
 The output files are not saved but may be downloaded manually.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AdvPythonFS25/mobile-health-reporter.git/HEAD?urlpath=%2Fdoc%2Ftree%2Fmain_pipeline.py)

+---

-Option 2: Running on your local machine
+## Option 2: Running on your local machine requires:

-Any code interpreter that supports python
+- Any code editor or terminal that supports Python
-Python installed (version 3.7+ recommended).
+- Python installed (version **3.7+** recommended)
-The required CSV files (found in data):
+- The required libraries (see `requirements.txt`)
-EHR_clinic_data.csv
-MUA_DATA_2025.csv
-US_City_County_Data.csv
-The required libraries. which are listed in the requirements.txt file
+- The following CSV files (located in the `Data/` folder):
+  - `EHR_clinic_data.csv`
+  - `MUA_DATA_2025.csv`
+  - `US_City_County_Data.csv`

 Instructions: Simply run the main_pipeline.py in your code interpreter the "Summary_Report" spreadsheet will be saved in the same directory as the executed script and the charts and maps will be saved saved in the generated "plots" directory.

 # Authors
-Refer to member.txt file.
+Refer to `member.txt` file.